Categories: Laser theory, Optics, Physics.

 P+=ig2(γ+i(ω0ω))E+D=g2γ(ω)γE+D\begin{aligned} \vb{P}^{+} = -\frac{i |g|^2}{\hbar (\gamma_\perp + i (\omega_0 - \omega))} \vb{E}^{+} D = \frac{|g|^2 \gamma(\omega)}{\hbar \gamma_\perp} \vb{E}^{+} D \end{aligned}

-Where the Lorentzian gain curve γ(ω)\gamma(\omega) (which also appears in the SALT equation) represents a laser’s preferred spectrum for amplification, and is defined like so:
+Where the Lorentzian gain curve γ(ω)\gamma(\omega) (which also appears in the SALT equation) represents the laser’s preferred spectrum for amplification, and is defined like so:

 γ(ω)γ(ωω0)+iγ\begin{aligned} \gamma(\omega) \equiv \frac{\gamma_\perp}{(\omega - \omega_0) + i \gamma_\perp} \end{aligned}